Sunday, 23 September 2012

 Be under no illusion that religions have reformed in some way and now realise the error of their ways.
 The only error they would acknowledge is the error in allowing us to take their power away from them; in preventing them from doing what they used to do and what they still demand the right to do again if only they weren't so unfairly persecuted by the 'Satanic forces' of liberal secularism.

-Following on my blog on the 'Witches' of Salem, I came across this piece of writing by the wonderfully eloquent, and sadly late author and cosmologist, Carl Sagan, from "The Demon-haunted World: Science As a Candle in the Dark".
+Following on my blog post on the 'Witches' of Salem, I came across this piece of writing by the wonderfully eloquent, and sadly late author and cosmologist, Carl Sagan, from "The Demon-haunted World: Science As a Candle in the Dark".
 It was quoted by Christopher Hitchens in "The Portable Atheist: Essential Readings for the Non-Believer".

 Read this to be reminded of what Christians did and what Christianity justified with scripture and even advocated when they had the power to do so.
 And be thankful for those liberal humanists and secularists who took away those powers from a kicking and screaming church and forced them to behave in a civilised way.